 Access to Gender-Affirming Healthcare & Education

-AMWA has a mission to advocate for equity and a vision of a healthier world, and believes that all patients should have access to medical treatment and health education, including gender-affirming care.
+The American Medical Women’s Association (AMWA) has a mission to advocate for equity and a vision of a healthier world and believes that all patients should have access to medical treatment and health education, including gender-affirming care.
 We strongly oppose the interference of government in the patient-clinician relationship and evidence-based medical decision-making.
 Research has shown that providing gender-affirming care improves physical and mental health.
 As such, we condemn legislative efforts that seek to criminalize those participating in that care.